centrifugal/documentation/server/client_protocol.md

 }
 ```

-Responses to client to server commands
+Responses of client to server commands
 ======================================

 As soon as your client sent command to server it should then receive a corresponding response.
-Let's
-look at those response messages in detail.
+Let's look at those response messages in detail.

 TODO: write about those responses